mortonjt/jekyll-now/_posts/2019-11-25-differential-abundance.md

 $$

 where $$n_i$$ is the observed sequencing depth for sample $$i$$ and $$p_{ij}$$ are the proportions of microbe $$i$$ in sample $$j$$ that we would like to model.
 For the compositional skeptics, we can model the microbial abundances as independent negative binomial distributions, due to the connection between the Poisson and the Multinomial distribution (see [here](https://arxiv.org/abs/1311.6139)).
 So as long as we can control for the observed sequencing depth, we can model the proportions.
+This is also the same strategy pursued in [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html).

 The next question is, how do we model the proportions?
 A sure fire way to do this is to use the alr transform (see this wikipedia page [here](https://en.wikipedia.org/wiki/Compositional_data#Linear_transformations)).
 Specifically this will give us